sunsfanGit/amyAndsunsfan/australia/researchPlan.md

 - Location: EA in Melbourne and Halfbrick in Brisbane.

 ##### Uderstand informations about this position(relative skills，working time,salary,welfare,etc.)

+Java skills:
+ - Java 7/8
+ - Core Java, J2EE, Java Content Repository (API) suite, CQ5/AEM, Sling and Apache Felix OSGi
+ - REST, Hibernate, SOAP modules, Struts, Spring, Jscript, HTML 5, Weblogic, Websphere
+ - Microservices
+ - Experience in building restful API
+ - Test Driven Development (JUnit)
+ - Multi-threading
+ - Solid relational DB experience desirable
+ - Exceptional Communication Skills
+ - Candidates with long term availability and current Australian working rights will be preferred.

+JavaScript skills:
+ - Strong Front end experience - JavaScript gun, HTML/CSS and a good level of commercial experience with React
+ - Experience working with Cloud based infrastructure (ideally AWS)
+ - Experience working within Agile delivery teams
+ - A willingness to support your own code in production
+ - Experience with and/or exposure to NodeJS
+ - An ability to understand .NET code
+ - Experience with Git
+ - Angular 2

+Working time:
+ - normally 9:00 am to 5:00 pm,about 35 hours a week(less than 38 hours).

+Salary:
+ - $65,000 - $85,000 per year for junior developer
+ - $130,000 - $150,000 per year for senior developer

+Welfare:
+ - Depending on the type of visa you hold, you can receive different benefits and services from Centrelink(https://www.humanservices.gov.au/customer/dhs/centrelink)

 ##### Knowing how the work will benefit us(money,skills,vision,thinking,attitude,etc.)
 ##### Formalities need to do(get the working visa)